Jalen Smith

-Jalen Rasheed Smith (born March 16, 2000) is an American professional basketball player who plays for the Indiana Pacers of the National Basketball Association (NBA).
+Jalen Rasheed Smith (born March 16, 2000) is an American professional basketball player for the Chicago Bulls of the National Basketball Association (NBA).
 Nicknamed "Stix", he played college basketball for the Maryland Terrapins.

 Smith was picked 10th overall in the 2020 NBA draft by the Phoenix Suns.
 During his rookie season with the Suns, he reached the NBA Finals.
-In February 2022, he was traded to the Pacers.
+In February 2022, he was traded to the Indiana Pacers.